 If you’ve taken a stroll in the woods lately, you might have noticed a plant with floppy green leaves that looks a little like lily of the valley.
 For gourmands and foragers, the arrival of this spring delicacy, the wild ramp, is like winning a prize after a long winter of fresh, wild food deprivation.

 Cleaning ramps – Ramps are gritty if you don’t wash them thoroughly.
 Soak for a few minutes in water and then rinse well under cool running water.
-Pull back and peel off the translucent outer skins and trim the ends.

 Here are a few recipes for using up your wild ramp catch:

 8 oz morel or white mushrooms

 1 1/2 cups chopped ramps, white and green

 1/2 teaspoon ground black pepper

 4 large eggs